 During the sprint planning meeting, the product owner describes the highest priority features to the entire team.

 How to Run an Effective Sprint Planning Meeting?

 There are some essential activities that should take place in the sprint planning meeting:

 - Define the dates and duration of Sprint if needed.
 Typically teams try to follow a set pattern when it comes to sprint durations.
 When change is necessary, the sprint planning meeting is the place where these changes are implemented.

 - Check priorities, move the right items from the backlog to the sprint.
 While it is critical to get as much work done as possible, it is also important to have a product or component that is usable during the demo.

 - Agree on metrics to track during the sprint.
 This step also involves finalizing roles and responsibilities.
 Try to have everyone on the same page to set up and track metrics for the sprint.

 - Determine the demo date and agree on what the deliverables for the demo will be.
 An important aspect is to have a demo at the end of every sprint to demonstrate what the team has built.

 Sprint planning includes agreeing on the number of backlog items in the sprint that is the responsibility of the development team.

-The product backlog is the input for a sprint planning.
-Product owners and product managers care about the effectiveness of the meeting, that’s why the most important items that should be tackled next (the very top of the backlog) should be well groomed ahead of time.
+The product backlog is the input for sprint planning.
+Product owners and product managers care about the effectiveness of the meeting, that’s why the most important items that should be tackled next (the very top of the backlog) should be well-groomed ahead of time.